Setting up an Nginx Reverse Proxy

 }

-The proxied server URL is set using the proxy_pass directive and can use HTTP or HTTPS as protocol, domain name or IP address, and an optional port and URI as an address.
+The proxy_pass directive sets the upstream URL.
+It accepts http or https as the protocol, a domain name or IP address, and an optional port and URI.

-To better illustrate how location and proxy_pass directives work, let’s take the following example:
+To see how location and proxy_pass interact, consider the following example:

 server {